code4policy/modules/finalproject/project.md

 ## Availability

-I am on campus at least Friday and Saturday and available to meet either in person or via video chat.
-My office is in "Belfer Lobby 2A" which is located to the right of the Belfer entrance (although you may have to use a different entrance to the building on weekends).
+I am on campus most of Saturday and Sunday and available to meet either in person or via video chat.
+I will be in the classroom (R-306).
 Just shoot me a message on slack letting me know you're coming in case I'm wandering around Harvard Square or at a nearby cafe and I can arrange to meet you there or can help remotely via Slack.

 ## Course Evaluations

 You should have received an email about the course evaluations, they are accessible through the [canvas page for this class](https://canvas.harvard.edu/) and are **due on January 31**.
-This is the third time this module was offered at HKS and a fairly new curriculum.
 Your honest feedback will be particularly important both in helping me understand how to best iterate on the course as well as helping the Kennedy School better understand the role of technical education in the curriculum.
 Please take some time to thoughtfully fill out the course evaluation.

 ## Final Note